giffyglyph/foundry_5e_monster_maker/docs/README.md

 ## Installation

 ### Dependencies
+These modules are required for GGMMC to function.

-* [libwrapper](https://foundryvtt.com/packages/lib-wrapper/) - Allows GGMMC to interact more nicely with other modules, such as MidiQOL.
+* [libwrapper](https://foundryvtt.com/packages/lib-wrapper/) - Allows GGMMC to interact nicely with other modules, including the optional modules.

+### Recommended Modules
+These modules are optional, but may improve the experience of using GGMMC.

+* [Midi QOL](https://foundryvtt.com/packages/midi-qol) - Provides automation, which some compendium items have built in already if Midi is active.
+* [Dfred's Convenient Effects](https://foundryvtt.com/packages/dfreds-convenient-effects) - Included in the `/importable/` folder is a `dfreds-ce-import.json` file which you can import to include the Conditions compendium in DFred's CE!
+This makes it easier to apply the conditions rather than needing to transfer them from the compendium actor.

 ---